rust-lang/leadership-council/policies/project-directorship/election-process.md

 The election meeting is comprised of all members of the Leadership Council who will actively participate in the consensus process as well as the facilitator who will facilitate that process.

 The facilitator schedules the meeting.
 This is typically done at the same time and day of the week as the Council meeting, but on an off week (i.e. Friday when there's no scheduled Council meeting).
-In 2025, the meeting took 2.5 hours, the previous years took 1.5.
+In 2025, the meeting took 2.5 hours, compared to 1.5 in previous years.
 The facilitator must share this expectation and should consider scheduling it earlier, if possible.

 If a Council member is unable to attend the Election Meeting or needs to recuse themself, the team they represent will select another member to act in their stead.